|Close this window|

 What is searched in the general search

-If your site is enabled for full-text searching, the text you entered will also be searched against the full text of all archived documents.
+In RIA the full-text searching is enabled, so the text you entered will also be searched against the full-text of all archived documents.

 What is not searched - Stop Words

 The search engine ignores certain words that occur frequently in English, but do not add value to the search.
 These are: